- Home

 - Accommodation: shared accommodation (dorm rooms of 4-8).
 Single room available for additional cost, dependent on availability.

-- Food: Two meals (breakfast and dinner) from Monday to Friday
+- Food: Three meals a day from Monday to Friday

 - Airport: pick-up and drop-off from/to Cape Town International Airport